blakeblackshear/frigate/docs/docs/configuration/detectors.md

 The TensorRT detector can be selected by specifying `tensorrt` as the model type.
 The GPU will need to be passed through to the docker container using the same methods described in the [Hardware Acceleration](hardware_acceleration.md#nvidia-gpu) section.
 If you pass through multiple GPUs, you can select which GPU is used for a detector with the `device` configuration parameter.
 The `device` parameter is an integer value of the GPU index, as shown by `nvidia-smi` within the container.

-The TensorRT detector uses `.trt` model files that are located in `/trt-models/` by default.
+The TensorRT detector uses `.trt` model files that are located in a versioned subdirectory of `${MODEL_CACHE_DIR}`.
+You can set `MODEL_CACHE_DIR` as an environment variable to change it from the default `/config/model_cache/tensorrt`.
 These model file path and dimensions used will depend on which model you have generated.

 ```yaml
 detectors: